Blog

 Performance

 Snowflake is built for fast, predictable SQL at high concurrency.
 Multi-cluster warehouses and automatic optimization keep dashboards responsive.
 In June 2025, Snowflake introduced Adaptive Compute and Gen2 warehouses to further boost price-performance for interactive analytics.
-Databricks is strongest on heavy transformations, ML, and streaming; Photon closes much of the SQL gap but still benefits from tuning.

 Winner: Snowflake for interactive SQL/BI and concurrent users; Databricks for heavy data processing, ML, and low-latency streaming.